GeorgeIniatis/ASP.NET_Framework_MVC_Playground/README.md

+## ASP.NET Framework MVC Playground

+This is just a playground site where multiple ASP.NET Framework and Javascript elements have been implemented as a way to get familiar with them.

 ### Running Site Locally

 1. Create a `connections.config` file that holds two connection strings that will connect our site to